MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

     > [!NOTE]
     > You don't have to select an environment to make a call.
 To start a call without selecting an environment, select **Launch call**.
 [Learn about storing data for the Calls dashboard](calls-dashboard.md).

 3. While you're on a call, you can mute yourself at any point if you need to.
-You can't mute the other participant in a one-to-one call.
+You can't mute the other participant in a one-to-one call, however.

 ## Make a one-to-one call to a Teams user outside your tenant